justengland/phantom-lambda-template/README.md

             Repo=phantom-lambda-template \
             Branch=master
     ```
+1. As you pipeline executes the first time, you will have to authorize the changeset.

 > **Note:** npm version 2.x or newer required to pass arguments to the scripts using `-- args`